 - Mini Vegan Pot Pies

 - Stuffed Sweet Potatoes

 - Vegan Pecan Pie or Vegan Pumpkin Pie (you can find vegan pre-made pie-crust and serve with vanilla ice cream or coconut whipped cream)

 - Hot Spiced Apple Cider & Chilled Pomegranate Mimosas

 If you’re lucky enough to live in a vegan-friendly city, you may have a vegan bakery nearby that offers freshly baked Thanksgiving pies.
 Or perhaps you even live near a vegan restaurant like Veggie Grill that offers entire vegan Thanksgiving dinners (be sure to sign up in advance)!

-Finally, if you want to cook up your own vegan Thanksgiving feast on a tight budget, Toni from Plant Based on a Budget released a vegan Thanksgiving feast e-cookbook that you should definitely check out!
+Finally, if you want to cook up your own vegan Thanksgiving feast on a super-tight budget, Toni from Plant Based on a Budget released a vegan Thanksgiving feast e-cookbook that you should definitely check out!
 It’s only $5 and includes recipes for mashed potatoes, gravy, stuffing, butternut squash mac n cheese, cranberry sauce, pumpkin pie, whipped cream, green bean casserole, and dinner rolls.
 Yum!

 Choose Your Vegan Thanksgiving Meal “Centerpiece”